Learn how to make fingerprint Christmas lights into a photo frame with children.

 Related: Jingle Bell Activities for Kids

-How to make the frame
+How to Make the Fingerprint Lights Frame

 Have the children paint the frame white.
 One coat worked well for us, but that might depend on which kind of paint you use.